Chemical risk in water treatment?

-Industrial or domestic worn water (presence of hydrocarbons, detergents, acids, bases or toxic agents in the case of the industrial worn water) is first of all collected in a complex decontamination network in order to be treated in a purification station before finally being rejected into the natural environment.
-The plants specialized in the treatment of worn water are today compact, covered, deodorized and also automated.
+Industrial or domestic waste water (presence of hydrocarbons, detergents, acids, bases or toxic agents in the case of the industrial waste water) is first of all collected in a complex decontamination network in order to be treated in a purification station before finally being rejected into the natural environment.
+The plants specialized in the treatment of waste water are today compact, covered, deodorized and also automated.

-From the entry of the worn water in the factory until its rejection in the natural environment, various stages are met between the first initial treatment and the final purification.
+From the entry of the waste water in the factory until its rejection in the natural environment, various stages are met between the first initial treatment and the final purification.

 Consequently, the permanent or occasional personnel working in these factories can be exposed to several types of risks, such as a significant chemical risk for example.